 With this policy, TU Berlin wants to provide its current and future researchers with an orientation for handling research data.
 The policy refers in particular to the recommendations of the German Council of Science and the Humanities (2012) and the German Rectors’ Conference (2014) as well as to the “Guidelines on the Handling of Research Data” (2015) of the German Research Foundation.
 TU Berlin formulates this policy according to the “Statute on the Safeguarding of Good Academic Practice at TU Berlin” and the “Open Access Policy of TU Berlin”.

 This policy on the management of research data principally applies to all researchers active at TU Berlin.
-In cases where research is carried out with third parties, arrangements with the third party regarding intellectual property rights, access rights, and the storage of research data precede this policy as long as they do not contradict the “TU Berlin Transfer Strategy”, the “Recommendations for Action Regarding Knowledge and Technology Transfer within the Context of Open Science” and the “Code of Conduct for Research Involving Commercial Enterprises”.
-As a rule, contractual regulations deviating from the Research Data Policy are given priority.
+Generally, it must also be adhered to when research is conducted with third parties.
+In exceptional and justified cases, there may be deviations from the policy to enable the research, especially when it comes to agreements with third parties regarding intellectual property rights, access rights, and the storage of research data, provided that the "Statute on the Safeguarding of Good Academic Practice at TU Berlin" and their implementation regulations remain unaffected and that they are not contrary to the principles of "TU Berlin Transfer Strategy", the "Recommendations for Action Regarding Knowledge and Technology Transfer within the Context of Open Science" and the "Code of Conduct for Research Involving Commercial Enterprises".

 Intellectual property rights and rights to research data shall be defined through specific agreements (e.g. research contracts such as grant or consortium agreements and contract research agreements).
 In cases where the rights to the research data belong to TU Berlin, TU Berlin decides how the research data will be published, shared, and reused.
 If research data belongs to a researcher, the researcher will decide how to proceed with the data.